Estádio Cidade de Coimbra

-The Estádio Cidade de Coimbra (Coimbra City Stadium) is a stadium in Coimbra, Portugal.
-This stadium belongs to the Municipality of Coimbra and is mainly used by the Académica de Coimbra's football team.
+The Estádio Cidade de Coimbra (Coimbra City Stadium), is a stadium in Coimbra, Portugal.
+Officially also styled Estádio Municipal "Cidade de Coimbra", it is a municipally-owned stadium belonging to the Municipality of Coimbra, mainly used by the football team of Académica de Coimbra.

 The stadium was rebuilt, expanded, and modernized to host some UEFA Euro 2004 matches.
-Far beyond the sports stadium itself, all the project, called Euro Stadium Project, included the possibility of organizing sports, culture, and commercial events, by the modernization of the entire Calhabé area in Coimbra.
+Far beyond the sports stadium itself, all the project, called Euro Stadium Project (Projecto Eurostadium), included the possibility of organizing sports, culture, and commercial events, by the modernization of the entire Calhabé area in Coimbra.

 The stadium was officially inaugurated with a concert by The Rolling Stones on 27 September 2003, attended by around 50,000 people.
 The first official match in the remodeled stadium took place on 29 October 2003, with Académica de Coimbra hosting Benfica.

 Features

 Its design does not involve any historical or traditional references, as the idea was to create a new, contemporary image with glass façades and an aesthetic roof supported by elegant stands.
 The existing athletics track has been preserved for possible use as a multi-purpose facility in the future.
 The stadium was designed by the Portuguese architectural firm Plarq in association with KSS Design Group of London.
 The Plarq team was led by the architect António Monteiro.

 The stadium has 29,622 seats, two-thirds of which are covered.
 The complex boasts a large press centre, a bar, kitchens, and a restaurant with a panoramic view of the pitch.
 The project of the stadium took advantage of old seats: of close to 15,000 (all seated), involved the planned remodelling of the tier which extends around the entire perimeter of the previous stands, and a second tier above that, in the form of a "U", opening onto the slopes of the city at the North end.

 A multi-purpose pavilion, olympic swimming pools, healthclub, gym, offices and studio apartment residences were built in the surrounding area.
 The Alma Shopping, a shopping and leisure center built near the stadium, includes cinemas, underground car parking, restaurants, and several retail outlets.